ahmedkaludi/accelerated-mobile-pages/readme.txt

 * Improvements: Added HappyForms Compatibility Extension #5001
 * Fixed: Width in percentage not working for the audio from the Pennews Theme #4576
 * Fixed: Need to allow two attributes in input tag #4998

-= 1.0.76.14 (23rd April 2021) =
-* Improvements: Added an option to add Schema Pro FAQ in AMP #4956
-* Improvements: Added support for the audio from the Pennews Theme #4576
-* Improvements: Added Getty Images embed Compatibility #4188
-* Improvements: Added an option to move the search bar top and bottom. #4748
-* Improvements: Added an option for autoplay in slider module of AMP pagebuilder #3859
-* Improvements: Added an option to remove Site navigation element schema #4583
-* Improvements: Added related posts after the last post for infinity scroll posts in AMP layout #4652
-* Fixed: Call to undefined method MCI_Footnotes_Convert error #4993
-* Fixed: Search bar close icon is hidden behind the admin navigation bar #4991
-* Fixed: AMP menu automatically scrolls down to bottom in Design three #4967
-* Fixed: Single post content not showing when using AMP on subdomain #4996

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)